 Bhaktapur – Nagarkot – Sankhu

-Sweep through the ancient city of Bhaktapur to understand the local lifestyle early in the morning and head on to the Nagarkot hill.
+Sweep through the ancient city of Bhaktapur to understand the local lifestyle early in the morning and head to Nagarkot hill.
 From here, you get a plethora of cycling challenges.
 Spend the night on the top of the hill and watch the beautiful sunrise along with the panoramic view of the mountains and drop towards the east through a well-marked trail to Dhulikhel.
 This is a long and challenging route.
-However, if you want to stick to something simple and less time-consuming, drop to the ancient city of Sankhu - a fairly technical ride through the rough descent, and return to Kathmandu.
+However, if you want to stick to something simple and less time-consuming, drop to the ancient city of Sankhu - a reasonably technical ride through the rough descent, and return to Kathmandu.

 Chovar – Bungamati – Khokhana – Chapagaon